 There is a difference of opinion whether the leaving has to be done immediately upon finding the fault or can be claimed some time after.
 In this case however the IBD does not need to take a position on that question as Esther continued to have relations with her husband even after she found out about the HPV.
 So we can assume that she accepted this fault and waived her right to cancel the marriage based on the faulty transaction claim.

 As we mentioned in our original remarks we have obligated the husband to give a gett to Esther but we view the marriage as being valid.

 The facts of the case are as follows.
 In 2015 a woman K. A. Turned to us with a request that we free her form the status of igun.
 K was married to S. in a Jewish marriage ceremony in California in 1989.
 In the beginning of their marriage there were various issues and problems and they went to various psychologists to resolve their issues.
-Despite their issues they had two children and in 1999 the husband sued for divorce and shortly afterwards the divorce was granted.
+Despite their issues they had two children and in 1999 the husband sued for divorce and shortly afterwards the civil divorce was granted.
 Three months after the divorce was granted the husband married another woman without giving a gett to his first wife.

 The IBD sent three requests to to the husband to appear before the beit din but they were all ignored.
 Afterwards we obligated the husband to give a gett without any conditions but he refused to abide by the beit din’s instructions and refuses to grant his wife a gett recognized by halacha.

 We spared no effort to research the facts and the halacha in this case and with heavenly guidance we were able to release this woman from the chains of igun and permit this woman to marry another.
 The halachic decision in our opinion is clear obvious and without any hesitation.